lawsumisu/ygo-refactor/designs/monsters/spellcasters.md

 DARK
 Spellcaster
 1000/500
-When you activate a Trap card, this card's original ATK becomes 2000 until the End Phase.
+Whenever you activate a Spell or Trap card during your opponent's turn, this card's original ATK becomes 2000 until the End Phase.